Course Listing - by Instructor

 Doug Verb With 40 years’ experience in all facets of the sports industry, Doug Verb is one of the country’s most successful executives for new sports and league “start-ups.”
 With expertise in strategic organization, media, promotion, event creation/management, mediation, and staff building, he served as a consultant to many sports organizations, agencies, and venues.
 As founder of ACTION Sports America, he developed and managed sales promotions with all the major pro leagues and college conferences and owns international proprietary products.
 Verb was part of groups that started three pro sports leagues, was president of pro soccer’s Chicago Sting, and spent 10 years as a TV executive and sportswriter.

 Les Wimmer Les Wimmer has a BS degree, in Business Management, from the University of Maryland's European Division.
 He also holds two associate degrees in technology.
 Les is a retiree of the air force reserve and a retired civilian employee, of the same.
-He has worked in financial services.
-He also enjoys researching the history of companies, and their financial operations.
+He has worked in financial services, to include securities trading.
+Along with many years of personal involvement, he has an ongoing appreciation, for the history of these troubling topics.

-Carolyn Yucha Dr. Carolyn Yucha is both a nurse and a physiologist.
-She has taught numerous courses in Nursing Schools in Anatomy, Physiology, and Pathophysiology.
-She has served as Editor of Biological Research for Nursing, a peer-reviewed scientific journal, for the past 22 years.
-Dr. Yucha was Dean of the School of Nursing at UNLV from 2004-2018.
-She hopes to share her enthusiasm for the relationships between structure and function in our extraordinary human bodies.
+Carolyn Yucha Carolyn Yucha, RN, PhD is both a nurse and a physiologist.
+She has taught numerous courses in Nursing Schools in Colorado, Florida, and Nevada in Anatomy, Physiology, and Pathophysiology.
+She has served as Editor of Biological Research for Nursing, a peer-reviewed scientific journal, for the past 24 years.
+Dr. Yucha was Dean of the School of Nursing at UNLV from 2004-2017.
+She hopes to share her understanding of healthcare today while demonstrating that anyone can dance to music.

 Back to top